Wear red for women’s heart health

 • Death in women has decreased by more than 30 percent over the past 10 years.

-You are invited to join UT Physicians in wearing red this Friday.
-If you have not had your heart health checked in the last year and would like to schedule an appointment, please call 1-888-4UT-DOCS.
+You are invited to join UT Physicians staff and health care providers in wearing red on February 1.
+If you have not had your heart health checked in the last year and would like to schedule an appointment, please call 888-4UT-DOCS.